AdobeDocs/release-notes.en/current.md

 ### Latest Journey Optimizer product releases

-Find out more about the latest capabilities, improvements, and fixes in the [Journey Orchestration Release Notes](https://experienceleague.adobe.com/docs/journey-optimizer/using/whats-new/release-notes.html?lang=en).
+Find out more about the latest capabilities, improvements, and fixes in the [Journey Optimizer Release Notes](https://experienceleague.adobe.com/docs/journey-optimizer/using/whats-new/release-notes.html?lang=en).

 **More resources for Journey Optimizer**